bq/corbel-composr/README.md

 ## Configuration

-You can send the following environment variables (or define a environment config file under `config/[ENV].json`).
-Composr uses the NPM [config](https://www.npmjs.com/package/config) module.
+One way of starting composr is using it as a command, `corbel-composr`.

+This will search for the default configuration under a `config` folder in the current directory.
+Composr uses the NPM [config](https://www.npmjs.com/package/config) module for the configuration.
+So it will basically search for a `development.json` file under the `config` folder.

-If NODE_ENV is not set in the environment, a default value of `development` is used.
+_If NODE_ENV is not set in the environment, a default value of `development` is used._

 ### Default config file